smzapp/yanah-laravel-kwik-crud/README.md

 ```

 **IMPORTANT:**
-Make sure to add the fields in `validationRules()` you may want to be persisted.
+Make sure to add the fields in `$this->validationRules` those you may want to be persisted into the database.
 Add nullable for not required.

 ## II.
 CRUD (LIST)